smizell/hyperschema.org/src/extensions/hyperextend/baseaction.md

 template: base.html
 ---

-Action Hyperextend object.
+Base Action Hyperextend object.
 This is the base for all actions, such as normal actions or templated actions.